tokajer/smtprelayd/PROGRESS.md

 and the Windows service wrapper (normally phase 5) were pulled forward and validated.
 The MSI's **first-install path is verified on hardware** (2026-08-12): install → configure → `check` → start → stop, with the service running as `NT SERVICE\smtprelayd`.
-Its upgrade and uninstall paths are not verified — this line claimed they were until 2026-08-12.
+Its upgrade path had a defect fixed in the nineteenth session (below) but **not yet verified on hardware**; uninstall remains unverified too.
 Log rotation and Windows ACL verification at startup are complete.
+**Last session**: 2026-08-17 (nineteenth session) — Two field-triggered fixes, no phase work.
+First: "auf windows bricht das drüber installieren mit einem Fehler ab" — the MSI's `StopServiceCA` was conditioned on `REMOVE="ALL" AND NOT UPGRADINGPRODUCTCODE`, meant only to skip *unregistering* the service during a major upgrade, but that same condition also skipped *stopping* it.
+`UPGRADINGPRODUCTCODE` is true for the whole `RemoveExistingProducts` run, so on every upgrade the old service kept running, held its lock on `smtprelayd.exe`, and `RemoveFiles`/`InstallFiles` failed to replace it — exactly the reported install-over-existing failure.
+Split the two actions:
+`StopServiceCA` now runs on any `REMOVE="ALL"` (plain uninstall and the old side of an upgrade alike); `UninstallServiceCA` keeps the `NOT UPGRADINGPRODUCTCODE` guard, so the SCM registration still survives an upgrade.
+Not yet verified on real hardware — reasoned from the WiX/MSI execute-sequence semantics and the existing (verified) first-install behaviour, not from a build-and-install cycle; the Windows upgrade cycle in the phase 5 checklist below stays open until that happens.
+Second, from a pasted CI log: `govulncheck` reported six stdlib vulnerabilities (`net/url` quadratic complexity, `html/template` JS context tracking, `crypto/tls` post-handshake message limits, `net/http` H2C timeout, `encoding/asn1` recursion depth, `x/net/idna` punycode), all fixed in `go1.25.13`; CI was still resolving `GO_VERSION: "1.25"` to `1.25.12`.
+No application code was implicated.
+Per the existing note in `ci.yml` that a pin must not describe a toolchain that never ran, bumped `go.mod`'s `go` directive and both workflows' `GO_VERSION` to the exact `1.25.13`, rather than leave the pin floating on the minor version.
+Verified locally:
+`GOTOOLCHAIN=go1.25.13 go build ./...` and `go vet ./...` both clean.
-**Last session**: 2026-08-12 (eighteenth session) — **All eleven findings of the second security review closed**, and separately the **Windows MSI was installed on hardware and works**, which closes the 2026-08-11 installer defect that had made every fresh Windows install unstartable.
+**Previous session**: 2026-08-12 (eighteenth session) — **All eleven findings of the second security review closed**, and separately the **Windows MSI was installed on hardware and works**, which closes the 2026-08-11 installer defect that had made every fresh Windows install unstartable.
 Details of the MSI run are under